adireddy/perf/README.md

 ####With Custom Info (Optional):

-Optional custom info can be added if needed, For exmple the following shows what kind of renderer and pixel ratio pixi.js is using.
+Optional custom info can be added if needed, For example the following shows what kind of renderer and pixel ratio pixi.js is using.

 <img alt="info" src="https://raw.githubusercontent.com/adireddy/perf/master/assets/info.png" width="84" height="56"/>

 To use, simply call `addInfo(info)` on perf instance.

-`stats.addInfo("custon info");`
+`stats.addInfo("custom info");`

 ####Customisation: